dewittpe/REDCapExporter/README.md

 [![CRAN RStudio mirror downloads](https://cranlogs.r-pkg.org/badges/grand-total/REDCapExporter)](http://www.r-pkg.org/pkg/REDCapExporter)
 <!-- badges: end -->

-The goal of REDCapExporter is to provide a simple and relativley secure way to downloading and formating data from a [REDCap](https://www.project-redcap.org/) project.
+The goal of REDCapExporter is to provide a simple and relatively secure way to downloading and formatting data from a [REDCap](https://www.project-redcap.org/) project.

 While REDCap (**R**esearch **E**lectronic **D**ata **Cap**ture) is a fantastic